baiyongan/practical-linux-skills/docs/best_practice/filenames_and_pathnames_in_shell.md

 If you always prefix pathnames (e.g., those acquired through globs), then pathnames starting with “-” will always be handled correctly.
 Globbing is often the easiest way to handle all files, or a subset of them, in a specific directory, but you need to make sure you do it correctly.

-## 3.4 Check if a pathname begins with “-” when accepting pathnames, and then prepend “./” if it does
 ## 3.4 接受路径名时，请检查路径名是否以“-”开头，然后是否以“ ./”开头

 Similar to the previous rule, if you read in a pathname, as early as possible see if it begins with “-”... if it does, prepend “./”.
 This eliminates this source of pathnames that are confused as option flags.

-## 3.5 Be careful about displaying or storing pathnames
 ## 3.5 在显示或存储路径名时要小心

 Filter or encode pathnames before displaying them.
 The biggest problem is that pathnames could contain control characters that control the terminal and/or the GUI display, causing nasty side-effects on display.
 Displaying pathnames can even cause a security vulnerability in some situations (!).
 If you must display pathnames, consider encoding or stripping out control characters first (many ls implementations do this when the output is a terminal).
 You can strip out the control characters this way: